 Questions: Possible student responses: Edgar What was going on in his life when he was experiencing depression?
 Edgar moved from Mexico to the U.S. and had to leave some of his family behind.
 He also went through a breakup.
 Why was it so hard for him to talk about those feelings?
 He felt like he had no one to talk to after leaving his family.
 He also felt like someone like him wouldn't experience depression.
 How did it impact his daily life?
 He had no energy, he felt like he was moving in slow motion.
 He couldn't think clearly, and his sports performance dwindled.
 Who did he seek support from?
 Edgar sought support from his therapist.
 His coach was also a main supporter What self-care strategies did Edgar use?
 He focused on his goals, reached out to his family, used his desire to learn new things to keep his mind occupied.
 If a friend at your high school felt depressed List two people or resources (websites, organizations, books, etc.) that would be a valid/reliable resource.
 Mac What was going on in his life when he was experiencing depression?
 Mac struggled with gender identity.
 His family didn't communicate about feelings.
 How might stigma (a negative belief) around the LGBTQ community impact Mac's daily life?
 The stigma around LGBTQ could isolate Mac.
 Mac had no one to turn to because there were few people who understood what he was going through.
 The stigma made it hard for him to ask questions or seek advice.
 Who did he seek support from?
 Mac sought support from teachers, social workers, therapists, and an organization Was it a positive experience?
-The social workers were not a positive experience because they didn't understand him and he felt alienated.
-The organization was a positive experience because he found a group of people he could relate to.
-If a friend at your high school felt depressed List two people or resources (websites, organizations, books, etc.) that would be a valid/reliable resource.
+The social workers were not a positive experience because they didn't understand

+If a friend at your high school felt depressed...
+List two people or resources (websites, organizations, books, etc.) that would be a valid/reliable resource.